Retirement Plans Can Look Sound

 Behavior under stress

-Plans often assume discipline without providing enough structure to make disciplined decisions easier.
+Plans often assume discipline without creating the structure that makes disciplined decisions easier under stress.

 What Plan Fragility Means